jvtrigueros/blog.jvtrigueros.com/ember-cli-development-windows/ember-cli-development-windows.md

 I don't know about you, but this is very awesome!
 This is a very long process, so I'd recommend you fork my project in [Github](https://github.com/jvtrigueros/ember-vagrant) that's ready to go.

+## Problems

+As with anything I touch, nothing every works 100%.
+I'm having some issues with Webstorm being a bit slow on indexing and being able to realize that files have changed.
+If anyone has a solution for that I'd greatly appreciate a note or comment below.